iamtheazizul/iamtheazizul/README.md

 - 👋 Hi, I’m Azizul H.A.
 - 👀 I’m interested in Software and Mobile App Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning VanillaJS and ReactJS
-- 💞️ I’m looking to collaborate with people who want to build something creative
+- 💞️ I’m looking to collaborate with people who want to build something creative because creative thought matters
 - 📫 How to reach me? - @iamtheazizul on any social media

 <!---